drdk/dr-css-extractor/README.md

 There are two ways of processing a webpage; loaded via the `url` argument or piped in through `stdin`.
 When using `stdin` it is required that you use the `--fake-url` option in conjunction.

-Once Phantomjs has loaded the page all stylesheets with no `media` set or with `media` set to `screen` or `all` are loaded again through XHR to avoid browser engine bias when parsing CSS.
+Once Puppeteer has loaded the page all stylesheets with no `media` set or with `media` set to `screen` or `all` are loaded again through XHR to avoid browser engine bias when parsing CSS.

 The CSS is inlined as per the supplied options and all stylesheets and style elements stripped from the webpage html.
 You can opt to expose the stripped stylesheets as an array in a script tag through the `-e` (`--expose-stylesheets`) option.

 ## Install

 ```
-npm install dr-css-inliner
+npm install dr-css-inliner-puppeteer
 ```

 ## Usage:

 ```
-phantomjs index.js <url> [options]
+node index.js <url> [options]
 ```

 #### Options: